kairos-io/kairos/docs/content/examples/configuration.md

 name: "zfs setup"
 ```

-This YAML will run the commands on boot enabling zram as swap.
+This YAML file will run the commands on boot enabling ZRAM as swap.